axfreeman/capitalism-9.0/readme.md

-# Capitalism 8.0
+# Capitalism 9.0

-## Announcements

-### 1/28/2018 7:06:29 AM

-Substantial changes to deal with expanded reproduction In consequence SR is working but with halved period, runs into problems.
-Code is included in this commit but, therefore, no new executable or runnable jar.
-Thus, this should be a working executable.

-Docs folder does not now include Luxemburg text, because it's too big.

-### 1/24/2018 8:06:44 PM

-Changes to code for dealing with expanded reproduction.
-This is not yet fully operational but is registered because it has substantial implications for the methodology 'Docs' folder now includes:
-	Literature on expanded reproduction
-	Spreadsheet reproducing Marx's example 1

 ##  What is this?

 Capitalism 8.0 is a simulation framework to show how a capitalist economy functions and provide a testbed for different theories about how this happens.

+## Where do I find out more?

+### The user guide

+	The file 'User Guide.pdf' walks you through the project, and at the same time teaches you how to use it, and what it's for.

+### Announcements

+	The file 'announcements.md' contains updates on what's been done recently and the current state of the project

+### The Documents folder

+	The folder 'docs' contains material relating to the project - articles, spreadsheets, and a Word version of the user guide

+### The TODO file

+	The file 'todo.md' in the docs folder is a more techie guide to what's going on, what the bugs are, what's been fixed, and so on

 ## How do I run it?

 The application runs from a single Windows executable called 'capitalism.exe'.
-I haven't yet created a Mac or Android version.
-Mac is unproblematic as is .nix.
-Android is more complex because I don't know how to manage responsive layouts.

 See 'Installation' below.

 ## What's it for?